 I’ve been using a Blackberry for the last few years purely for the slideout keyboard which enables me to type without looking at the buttons.
 Once I’ve got over my distaste for touchscreen smartphone technology (I’m nearly there) I’ll start reviewing iOS / Android brain games.
 In light of this avowed intent I would be grateful if anybody out there would suggest any games marketed as Brain Training so I can give them the once over (rather than leaving a comment please drop me an email by clicking here instead).

 I’ve been meaning to read this book for a very very long time.
 I spied it on a friend’s bookshelf and wasted no time in negotiating the borrow.
-I’d heard about it long ago from a mate from university who studied Psychology and now works for a major record label.
+I’d heard about it long ago from a mate from university who studied psychology and now works for a major record label.
 He had left me with low expectations saying that the hype that greeted it’s launch onto the market was unwarranted.
-In fact, he said, Mr Gladwell contradicts what he says throughout the book right at the end.
+In fact, he said, Mr Gladwell contradicts the point he makes throughout the book, right at the end.

-I can see how this book might be a bit Marmite for some people (this is a spread that we Brits either LOVE or HATE to put on our toast in the market – it truly divides people into two distinct camps).
-It takes a certain point: the expert brain is capable of making very accurate judgements in a few blinks of the eye – and then hammers it to death with examples from many different disciplines.
+I can see how this book might be a bit “Marmite” for some people (this is a spread that we Brits either LOVE or HATE to put on our toast in the market – and it really does split people into two distinct camps at opposite ends of the spectrum).
+It takes an interesting point: that the expert brain is capable of making very accurate judgements in a blink (or two) of the eye – and then hammers it to death with examples from many different walks of life.

 Personally, having read hundreds of pop science books now with an eye on writing my own (in fact I have finally scored a book deal – only took 5 years!), I thought Blink was great.
 In my talks at business conferences and training employees in the worlds of Public Relations, Market Research and Advertising I find myself discussing the neuroscience of decision making at great length.
 The role of instinct, gut feeling, call it what you will has long been overlooked by economics in its first few decades and the brain sciences have been filling in the gaps in the last decade or so.
 What I’ve found is that lay audiences NEED concrete examples to really drive the message home.
 And Malcolm Gladwell is not only a great story teller but he has found many wonderful examples to put flesh on the scientific skeleton.